Bear, Deer, and Turkey Tag Validation & Checking Requirements

 Checking Bear, Deer, Elk, and Turkey

-- Bear, deer, elk, and turkey must be checked by all hunters, including license-exempt hunters, upon vehicle transport of the carcass or at the conclusion of legal hunting hours, whichever occurs first and without unnecessary delay.
+- All bear, deer, elk, and turkey must be checked by all hunters, including license exempt hunters, upon vehicle transport of the carcass or at the conclusion of legal hunting hours, whichever occurs first and without unnecessary delay.

 - Deer must be checked at either a check station, or by using the telephone or Internet checking system.
 All deer killed after the first Saturday in January must be checked by telephone or Internet.

 - Elk can only be checked at a check station.
-Successful hunters, upon checking an elk, must contact the Department's Dispatcher at 1-804-367-1258 to schedule the collection of biological samples for disease testing.
+Successful hunters, upon checking an elk, must contact the Department at (276) 782-1317 to schedule the collection of biological samples for disease testing.

-- Spring turkeys must be checked using the telephone or Internet checking system.
+- Spring turkeys must be checked using the telephone or Internet checking systems.